 For all you visual learners, I’ll have a full Youtube Tutorial published for you this Saturday.
 Be forewarned though, I’m a hot mess and look exhausted working on this one…lol.
-Also, thanks for all the kindness for me being included in my very first podcast last week!
+Also, thanks for all the kindness to me being included in my very first podcast last week!
 I have the link to the Zibra Podcast here.

-LET ME KNOW WHAT YOU THINK OF THIS SALVAGED DESK TO PAINTED NIGHTSTAND MAKEOVER.
+LET ME KNOW WHAT YOU THINK OF THIS SALVAGED DESK-TO-PAINTED NIGHTSTAND MAKEOVER.
 FEEL FREE TO ASK ANY QUESTIONS YOU MAY HAVE… I ALWAYS LOVE HEARING FROM YOU.
 IT MAKES MY DAY! 🙂